-Certification of Chief Executive Officer and Chief Financial Officer
+Certification of Chief Executive Officer and Principal Financial Officer

-I, G. Steven Farris, certify that the Annual Report of Apache Offshore Investment Partnership on Form 10-K for the year ended December 31, 2007, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §78m or §780 (d)) and that information contained in such report fairly represents, in all material respects, the financial condition and results of operations of Apache Offshore Investment Partnership.
+I, G. Steven Farris, certify pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge, the annual report on Form 10-K of Apache Offshore Investment Partnership for the period ended December 31, 2008, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §78m or §780 (d)) and that information contained in such report fairly represents, in all material respects, the financial condition and results of operations of Apache Offshore Investment Partnership.

-/s/ G. Steven Farris

-By: G. Steven Farris
+By: /s/ G. Steven Farris

-Title: President, Chief Executive Officer and Chief Operating Officer of Apache Corporation, Managing Partner
+G. Steven Farris Title: Chairman of the Board and Chief Executive Officer (principal executive officer) of Apache Corporation, Managing Partner

-I, Roger B. Plank, certify that the Annual Report of Apache Offshore Investment Partnership on Form 10-K for the year ended December 31, 2007, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §78m or §780 (d)) and that information contained in such report fairly represents, in all material respects, the financial condition and results of operations of Apache Offshore Investment Partnership.
+I, Roger B. Plank, certify pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge, the annual report on Form 10-K of Apache Offshore Investment Partnership for the period ended December 31, 2008, fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §78m or §78o (d)) and that information contained in such report fairly represents, in all material respects, the financial condition and results of operations of Apache Offshore Investment Partnership.

-/s/ Roger B. Plank

-By: Roger B. Plank
+By: /s/ Roger B. Plank

-Title: Executive Vice President and Chief Financial Officer of

-Apache Corporation, Managing Partner
+Roger B. Plank Title: President (principal financial officer) of Apache Corporation, Managing Partner